hmrc/api-platform-test-user/resources/public/api/conf/1.0/docs/overview.md

-API Platform Test User is responsible for creating API Platform test users on the external test environment.
+Create Test User is responsible for creating test users on the external test environment.

 ### What is this API for?